-The post Moving to Fedora 19 Alpha! appeared first on The Grand Fallacy.
+The post Have you been half asleep?
+And have you heard voices? appeared first on The Grand Fallacy.

 It was an emotionally draining day.
 Today I had to face, head-on, saying goodbye to a friend.
 Now that I’m home, done driving, done working, done talking and listening, I can sit quietly and let some tears come, and yes, be a little maudlin on my own time.
 I’ve gathered enough gray hairs to know that it’s important to share perspective to work through a loss.
 Especially if the empty space is left by a person of Seth’s quality.
 There simply can’t be enough words.
 So indulge me.

 Seth, you were truly one of a kind — one of the most invigoratingly, maddeningly brilliant people I ever met.
 You were blessed with the most wicked sense of humor and, much to the amusement and sometimes surprise of those around you, one of the least effective “mental governor switches.”
 You always let us know what you thought, even if it wasn’t popular or gracious.
 And usually you were right.